guilhermegouw/OOP-dojo/classes/theory.md

 2. Instance attributes could be set before or after the instance object is returned.
 3. That's said, it's a best practice to set them in __init__, a special method which exists specifically for this purpose.

+###Alternatively: getattr() and setattr()
+1. In addition to the traditional dot access syntax, attributes could also be read and set using getattr() and setattr() built-in functions.
+2. These methods are most useful if we're manipulating objects programmatically and especially if we're doing so at scale.

+###Revisiting self
+1. self is the first argument passed to instance methods.
+2. It presents the instance object to the method.
+3. It is called self by convention only, and self is neither a reserved keyword nor does it have any special meaning in python.